InnocentRangaka/INNRAN532_BCL2401_GroupB_InnocentRangaka_JSL023/README.md

 Step 2 assigns the only seasoning type to both sides of the steak to a constant seasoning variable.

 Step 3 uses a while loop to repeat the cooking process until the steakTemperature reaches the desiredDoneness.
-The while loop condition uses steakTemperature and grillTemperature parameters to checks if the steak temperature argument is less than the passed steak doneness argument.
+The while loop condition uses steakTemperature and grillTemperature parameters to check if the steak temperature argument is less than the steak doneness argument.
 The loop likely monitors and adjusts the grill temperature or cooking time and updates the steak temperature to reflect the progress until the steakTemperature once is no less than the desiredDoneness celsius to cook the steak to medium-rare.

 Step 4 uses an if/else statement to check if the steakTemperature has reached the desired temperature level.
 If steakTemperature is greater than or equal to desiredDoneness, the function returns a message indicating the steak is ready or returns a message indicating the steak needs more cooking.